 - This action will force WordPress to revert to a default theme.

-- Refresh your website to see if the issue is resolved.
+- Reload your website.
 If it is, the problem lies with your theme.

 Step 6: Restore Your Site from a Backup